Anita Whitney: 1920 criminal syndicalism trial

 The jury deliberated six hours before finding Whitney guilty of the first count: having organized and joined an organization formed for the purpose of advocating criminal syndicalism.
 It disagreed on the other four counts.
 A motion for bail was denied.
-On February 24, 1920, the other four counts, which caused a deadlock in the jury, were dismissed.
+On February 24, 1920, the other four counts which had caused a deadlock in the jury were dismissed.
 Whitney was given an indeterminate sentence of from 1 to 14 years in prison at San Quentin Penitentiary.

 The appeals process was begun.
 After 11 days imprisonment, Whitney was permitted to post $10,000 bail pending appeal only after three physicians gave testimony that continued incarceration would present a danger to her health.
 The first appeal was filed on February 28 in the District Court of Appeal in the First Appellate District, San Francisco, citing 16 grounds for appeal and points of error.
 No verdict was rendered on the case for over two full years, when the decision of the trial court was affirmed.
 On June 5, 1922, a petition for a rehearing of the evidence in the case was made before the California Supreme Court.
 The petition was denied, with two justices dissenting.

-An appeal was finally made to the US Supreme Court on July 13, 1922.
-It would be more than three years before the case was actually heard, with Walter Nelles of New York City making the argument for the plaintiff in error on October 18, 1925.
+An appeal was finally made to the U.S. Supreme Court on July 13, 1922.
+It would be more than three years before the case was actually heard, with Walter Nelles of New York City making the argument for the appellant on October 18, 1925.
 On October 19, the appeal was summarily dismissed, on technical grounds.
 An effort was then made to obtain a pardon from California Governor Friend Richardson, and an "Anita Whitney Committee" was established to push Governor Richardson in that direction.
 This effort was met with the refusal of the governor to offer executive clemency to the convicted communist activist.
 The appeals process was still not at an end, however.
-In December 1925, Whitney's legal team succeeded in overcoming the jurisdictional technicalities that had sabotaged its previous effort, and it won a petition for a rehearing before the Supreme Court.
+In December 1925, Whitney's legal team succeeded in overcoming the jurisdictional technicalities that had sabotaged its previous effort, and it won a petition for a rehearing before the U.S. Supreme Court.
 The case was argued again on March 15, 1926.

 Some 14 months later, on May 16, 1927, Whitney's conviction was unanimously upheld by the Supreme Court in Whitney v.
-California, 274 U.S. 357 (1927).
+California.
 The ruling featured a landmark concurring opinion by Justice Louis Brandeis that only a "clear and present danger" would be sufficient for the legislative restriction of the right of free speech.
-His opinion would be employed again in cases revoking the restrictions against the communists after a subsequent wave of imprisonments during the 1950s.
+His opinion would be employed again in cases revoking restrictions against Communists after a subsequent wave of imprisonments during the 1950s.